THE MOST POPULAR QUESTIONS WE GET AND OUR BEST ANSWERS

 Where are your products made?

 Our products are all made in Finland, which is undisputedly the home of xylitol.
 We still use the same factory we used when we founded Peppersmith in 2009 and we can absolutely confirm that Finland is best place in the world to make and learn about xylitol.
 You can read about the history of xylitol in Finland here.

 What is your sustainability policy?

 We are a company who really care about how we do business and you can read about our company values here.
 We promise to always do the best we can to make our products good for you without being bad for the environment.
 That goes for our ingredients and packaging through to our supply chain.
-You can read more about how our packaging is sustainable here.
+If you want to find out more about our sustainable packaging, click here.
 If you have any specific questions get in touch and we’ll be happy to let you know how we do things.